Adaptive Off-Policy Inference for M-Estimators Under Model Misspecification: Introduction

 Moving beyond the linear case, \cite{zhang2021mestimators} considers statistical inference on $M$-estimators in the contextual bandit problem, allowing for more complex models to describe the reward structure, such as generalized linear models.
 However, this work again requires that the conditional mean of the model is correctly specified in the working model.
+However, in adaptive settings, selecting a target corresponding to a projected solution analogous to \cref{eqn:projected_linear} is not straightforward because the data-generating mechanism is non-stationary over time and dependent on user choices.
+We therefore define a target with respect to a fixed evaluation policy, which yields an off-policy projection parameter as an inferential target that remains interpretable under persistent adaptivity; formal details are deferred to \cref{sec:problem}.

-A related paper \citep{zhang2023statistical} performs inference for $Z$-estimators and allows for a misspecified model, but only under a finite amount of adaptivity.
+An alternative approach \citep{zhang2023statistical} performs inference for $Z$-estimators and allows for a misspecified model, but only under a finite amount of adaptivity.
 In this framework, $n$ individuals are tracked over $T$ time periods, with $T$ fixed and $n$ growing to $\infty$.
 The advantage of this approach is that it allows for non-stationary reward and context distributions over time, but it relies on the number of individuals enrolled in the trial to tend to $\infty$ and does not allow adaptive decisions to be made separately for each individual in the trial.